 Here's what you need to know to apply for readmission:

-1. First thing, if you've been gone for more than two semesters (summer not counted) you need to complete an Application for Admission AY 2020-2021 (New).
-Please include a copy of your photo ID if you are submitting via email to email@example.com.
+1. First thing, if you've been gone for more than two semesters (summer not counted) you need to complete an Application for Admission AY2022-2023 (Online).
+Please include a copy of your photo ID if you are submitting via email to firstname.lastname@example.org.

 3. Visit the Student Health Center and submit an updated Student Health Information Form and your shot record to clear your health hold.
 They will advise you if additional information is required.
 For more information regarding the Student Health Center.

-5. We recommend that you schedule an appointment to meet with an academic counselor and register for classes.
-Together you'll review your test results and previous history and the counselor will help you select courses.
-(Click here for Summer/Fall Advisement Services)
+5. We recommend that you meet with a counselor or academic advisor before registering for classes.
+Together you'll review your test results and previous history and the counselor or academic advisor will help you select courses.
+Request for Virtual or Walk-in Counseling or Academic Advisement Services

 6. Pay tuition and fees in full.
 You'll be dropped from all of your courses if you fail to pay your tuition in full by the due date or complete your Financial Aid paperwork.